sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/test-build-deploy.md

 ## Create and Upload Connector Bundle

-Follow these steps to use the CLI to package a connector bundle, create it in your IdentityNow org, and upload it to IdentityNow.
+Follow these steps to use the CLI to package a connector bundle, create it in your Identity Security Cloud org, and upload it to Identity Security Cloud.

 ### Package Connector Files

-You must compress the files in the connector project into a zip file before uploading them to IdentityNow.
+You must compress the files in the connector project into a zip file before uploading them to Identity Security Cloud.

 Use the CLI to run `npm run pack-zip` to build and package the connector bundle.
 Put the resulting zip file in the `dist` folder.

 ### Create Connector In Your Org

-Before uploading the zip file, you must create an entry for the connector in your IdentityNow org.
+Before uploading the zip file, you must create an entry for the connector in your Identity Security Cloud org.
 Run `sail conn create "my-project"` to create a connector entry.

 The response to this command contains a connector ID you can use to manage this connector.